revolk/Full-Stack-HTML-CSS_Float/README.md

+:set tabstop=4
+:set shiftwidth=4
+:set expandtab
-#Converse Chuck Taylor Product Page
+Converse Chuck Taylor Product Page
 This is a simple, responsive HTML/CSS product page for the Converse Chuck Taylor All Star Low Top sneaker, featuring a clean design with essential information about the product.
 This project showcases HTML and CSS skills with layout design and basic styling.

 Project Features